-Raw denim should be washed alone because it will bleed dye, especially during the first six or more washings.
-After you submerge the denim in the water and detergent, give it a good swish and allow it to soak for about ten minutes.
+Raw denim should be washed alone because it will bleed dye, especially during the first six or so washings.
+After you submerge the denim in the water and detergent, give it a good swish, and allow it to soak for about 10 minutes.

-Drain the soapy water and refill the tub with clean, cool water.
-Add one-half cup distilled white vinegar to the rinse water (or rinse cycle if using a washer) to help remove any detergent residue that will leave the fabric stiff and attract more soil.
+Drain the soapy water, and refill the tub with cool water.
+Add half a cup distilled white vinegar to the rinse water (or rinse cycle, if using a washer) to help remove any detergent residue that will leave the fabric stiff and attract more soil.

 Gently squeeze the rinse water through the fabric.
 Refrain from wringing or excessively squeezing.
-If you are using a washer, set the cycle to the lowest final spin speed.
+If using a washer, set the cycle to the lowest final spin speed.

 Allow Raw Denim to Air-Dry

 Use a thick towel or a large basin to transfer the denim to a clothesline or drying rack.
 Allow the garment to dry inside out and away from direct sunlight or a heat source.
-While the fabric is still slightly damp, turn the garment right side out and smooth out wrikles to complete the drying process.
+While the fabric is still slightly damp, turn the garment right side out, and smooth out wrinkles to complete the drying process.

 Storing Raw Denim

-The best way to store raw denim is by hanging.
+The best way to store raw denim is by hanging it.
 While many people typically fold and store their jeans and denim in a dresser, the constant creasing and folding can wear down raw denim more quickly.

 Raw denim can be prone to fading and, despite its durability, tears.
-Fading can be reduced by extending the amount of time between washes, using dark color formulated detergent, and washing denim alone.
+Fading can be reduced by extending the amount of time between washes, using dark-color detergent, and washing denim alone.
 Wear and tear can be fixed with a little DIY sewing or by a tailor.